jeffreykegler/hoonlint/misc/whitespace.md

-column location of the anchor rune, and that ends immediately after the last character of the reanchored rune, the "reanchor block".
+column location of the anchor rune, and that ends immediately after the last character of the reanchored rune, the "curried text block".
-Reanchoring may be thought of treating the
-"reanchor block"
-as if it were a single rune.
-This can be thought of a sort of "currying", and the reanchor block can be thought of as a curried rune.

-Some runechildren of the curried runes are included in the reanchor block, and they therefore must be included in the currying.
+Some runechildren of the curried runes are included in the curried text block, and they therefore must be included in the currying.
-Those runechildren not in the reanchor block are "left over", and are not included in the currying.
+Those runechildren not in the curried text block are "left over", and are not included in the currying.